Brian Koppelman: Other writings and podcasts

 Koppelman was a contributor and essayist at Grantland.com, a website that was dedicated to sports and pop culture.
 Additionally, since March 2014, Koppelman has hosted a weekly podcast, "The Moment", on ESPN Radio.

 In October, 2013, Koppelman received significant media attention for releasing a series of videos on the platform Vine in which he gives screenwriting advice in six seconds or less called "Six Second Screenwriting Lessons".
 His "Screenwriting, in Six Seconds or Less" Vine from July 31, 2014, generated over 15 million loops in less than nine days.
 He has also written a short story, "Wednesday is Viktor's", for the anthology Dark City Lights: New York Stories (Have a NYC), published in 2015.
 Koppelman has a chapter giving advice in Tim Ferriss' book Tools of Titans.

 Television

 Showtime's drama Billions, created by Koppelman with The New York Times columnist Andrew Ross Sorkin and writing partner David Levien, and starring Paul Giamatti and Damian Lewis, premiered to strong reviews in 2016.
+In 2025 Netflix ordered eight episodes of a casino-industry drama set in the 1990s, with Martin Scorsese executive producing and Koppelman and Levien attached as showrunners.